 The Biggin Hill facility at RNZAF Ohakea was designed to house airworthy examples of iconic World War 2 combat aircraft.
-The facility has a main hangar area of $900m^2$ and attached facilities of $80m^2$ .
+The facility has a main hangar area of 900m2 and attached facilities of 80m2.
 These facilities include an office, display room and storeroom.
 The open span design allows for aircraft up to 5m in height and has a clear access door system 26m wide.
 Display material highlights key aspects of the aircraft histories and the stories of prominent New Zealand airmen from WW2.

-The name comes from the RAF station Biggin Hill, a prominent Spitfire base during World War 2 and home of the Biggin Hill Wing.
-New Zealander Alan Deere commanded the Biggin Hill Wing in mid 1943 under Station Commander "Sailor" Malan when it consisted of one English (611 West Lancashire led by Jack Charles) and one Free French (341 Alsace led by Rene Mouchotte) squadron along with the New Zealand Spitfire Squadron (485 led by Johnny Checketts).
-Today Biggin Hill is a busy corporate jet airport for London but once again is home to two privately owned Spitfires.
+The name comes from the RAF station Biggin Hill, a well known Spitfire base during World War 2 and home of the Biggin Hill Wing.
+New Zealander Alan Deere commanded the Biggin Hill Wing in mid 1943 under Station Commander "Sailor" Malan when it consisted of one English (611 West Lancashire led by Jack Charles) and one Free French (341 Alsace led by Rene Mouchotte) along with the New Zealand Spitfire Squadron (485 led by Johnny Checketts).
+Today Biggin Hill is a busy corporate jet airport for London but once again is home to several privately owned Spitfires and a Hurricane.

 The aircraft at the Biggin Hill hangar are all airworthy and intended to serve as a living memorial to all who have served their country in the air.
 The aircraft are flown for special occasions such as ANZAC Day and Battle of Britain Day and also appear at airshows around New Zealand.
-The aircraft are maintained in an airworthy state at all times and use the aerodrome facilities at Ohakea under an agreement with the New Zealand Defence Force and the RNZAF.
+The aircraft are maintained in an airworthy state (with the exception of the Iroqouis/Aermacchi) at all times and use the aerodrome facilities at Ohakea under an agreement with the NZDF and the RNZAF.